imorti/docker-voting-app/README.md

 * A .NET worker which consumes votes and stores them in…
 * A Postgres database backed by a Docker volume
 * A Node.js webapp which shows the results of the voting in real time

-# docker-voting-app
-Works with Rancher Labs and includes result app